courses

 Core Curriculum

 The department has eight core curriculum courses that are required by most specializations.
-CPSC 121 is the only course that falls under two streams (Systems and Theory).
-The core courses are contained under one of three streams, each of which
+The core courses are contained under one of three streams, each of which represents a different subdiscipline and has defined learning outcomes.
+CPSC 121 is

 Transfer Credit

 Students transferring from another institution must apply for admission to UBC.
-Students applying to the Faculty of Science will have to go through the 2nd Year Specialization process to be considered for admission to Computer Science.
-Students
+Students applying to the Faculty of Science will have to go through the BSc Specialization Application process to be considered for admission to Computer Science

 Labs & Tutorials